MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-## What is the CDM Storage Structure
+## What is the Common Data Model storage structure

-CDM, which stands for [Common Data Model](https://docs.microsoft.com/common-data-model/), is a metadata structure defined to bring conformity and consistency of using the data across multiple platforms.
-CDM is not data storage.
-In fact, is it the way that the data is stored and defined.
+[Common Data Model](https://docs.microsoft.com/common-data-model/) is a metadata structure defined to bring conformity and consistency for using data across multiple platforms.
+Common Data Model is not data storage.
+In fact, it's the way that the data is stored and defined.

-CDM Folders define how an entity’s schema and its data should be stored.
-Inside the Azure Data Lake Storage Gen2, data is organized in folders.
-Folders may represents a workspace or environment and under those folders, subfolders for each dataflow will be created.
+Common Data Model folders define how an entity’s schema and its data should be stored.
+Inside Azure Data Lake Storage Gen2, data is organized in folders.
+Folders may represent a workspace or environment.
+Under those folders, subfolders for each dataflow will be created.